-- b.
+b.
 At other park units, the campsites may not be reserved in advance.
-At these park units, the accessible campsites are held for persons with disabilities (with a disabled person parking placard or a vehicle with a disabled person license plate) on a first-come-first-served basis until 5 p.m. each day.
-If an accessible campsite is not filled by 5:00 p.m. each day, that campsite may also be provided first-come-first-served to a person without a disability for one night only; this process repeats each day. - Information regarding the Department's camping reservations policies affecting access will be posted on the Department's website.
-Information concerning the above-described reservation policies will be included.
-In addition, the website will recommend that persons with disabilities should always call the individual park unit in advance for the most current access and reservation information. - d.
+At these park units, the accessible campsites are held for persons with disabilities (with valid documentation, as described in Section IV.Q.4.a.) on a first-come-first-served basis until 5 p.m. each day.
+If an accessible campsite is not filled by 5:00 p.m. each day, that campsite may also be provided first-come-first-served to a person without a disability for one night only; this process repeats each day.

+- c.
 The Department will maintain and update the above campsite reservation policies, and will notify Class Counsel in writing of any update and/or revision.
 If revisions are made which Class Counsel contends reduce the level of access set forth in this Consent Decree, Class Counsel may object that the revisions reduce the level of access set forth in the Consent Decree, and may initiate the dispute resolution process of Section VII.
-Any such objection shall be made in writing and within 60 days of receipt of those revisions.
+Any such objection shall be made in writing and within 60 days of receipt of those revisions. - d.
+Information regarding the Department's camping reservations policies affecting access will be posted on the Department's website and on any website used by the Department for reservations for campsites, overnight facilities, or activities, whether the website is owned and operated by the Department or owned or operated by a contracted third-party.
+Information concerning the above-described reservation policies will be included.
+In addition, the website will recommend that persons with disabilities should always call the State Park District for the individual park unit in advance for the most current access and reservation information. - e.
+Any website used by the Department for reservations for campsites, cabins, or activities (including any web or mobile applications used by the Department for this purpose) (collectively, "reservation website"), whether owned and operated by the Department or owned or operated by a contracted third-party, shall comply with the accessibility and usability standards for people who are blind or low vision set forth by the United States government in the regulations for Section 508 of the Rehabilitation Act or, if a higher standard, the accessibility standards set forth by the California government in its laws or regulations (collectively, "Applicable Accessibility Standards"). - f.
+When the Applicable Accessibility Standards are amended, the update the reservation website for compliance with any amended Applicable